Episodes

 Join me as we step out on a faith adventure with Abraham.

-Episode 8
+Episode 25

-Today we conclude chapter 12
+Today we move further into chapter 16

 Devotional thought for today